wp-plugins/bulletproof-security/readme.txt

 WordPress Website Security Protection: BulletProof Security protects your WordPress website against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
 One-click .htaccess WordPress security protection.
 Protects wp-config.php, bb-config.php, php.ini, php5.ini, install.php and readme.html with .htaccess security protection.
 Security Logging.
 HTTP Error Logging.
-One-click Website Maintenance Mode (HTTP 503).
+Login Security/Login Monitoring: Log All Account Logins or Log Only Account Lockouts.
+Website Maintenance Mode (HTTP 503).
 Additional website security checks: DB errors off, file and folder permissions check...
-System Info: PHP, MySQL, OS, Server, Memory Usage, IP, SAPI, DNS, Max Upload...
+System Info: PHP, MySQL, OS, Server, Memory
+Usage, IP, SAPI, DNS, Max Upload...
 Built-in .htaccess file editing, uploading and downloading.

 = Login Security & Monitoring Website Security =

 Login Security & Login Monitoring: Log All User Account Logins or Log Only User Account Lockouts (see Screenshot).
+Brute Force Login Security Protection.
-Email alerting options allow you to choose
-5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator
+Email alerting options allow you to choose 5 different email alerting options: Choose to have email alerts sent when a User Account is locked out, An Administrator Logs in, An Administrator Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out or
-Logs in and when a User Account is locked out, Any User logs in when a User Account is locked out or Do Not Send Email Alerts.
-Choose Standard WP Error Messages or
+Do Not Send Email Alerts.
+Choose Standard WP Error Messages or Generic Error Messages for Login Security Stealth Mode.
+Choose to Enable or Disable
-Generic Error Messages for Login Security Stealth Mode.
-Choose to Enable or Disable Login Password Reset capability for Login Security Stealth Mode.
+Login Password Reset capability for Login Security Stealth Mode.
 See BulletProof Security Login Security & Monitoring Features for additional features and options.

 = Why is .htaccess Website Security So Much Better Than Any Other Type of Website Security? =